-In this tutorial we will show you how to install Dropbox on Debian 9.
-For those of you who didn’t know, Dropbox is the online storage service supports Linux distros.
+In this tutorial, we will show you how to install Dropbox on Debian 9 Stretch.
+For those of you who didn’t know, Dropbox is an online storage service that supports Linux distros.
 Dropbox provides online storage to backup and store data automatically with security.
-It has both free and paid plan.
-In the free plan, it provides 2GB storage if you want more storage then you can buy paid plans
+It has both free and paid plans.
+In the free plan, it provides 2GB of storage if you want more storage then you can buy paid plans

 Install Dropbox on Debian 9 Stretch